-Lifetime mortgages Home reversion Retirement interest-only mortgages You will need to ask your provider for permission.
-You will need to ask your provider for permission.
-You may be able to transfer the mortgage into your You may be able to transfer the scheme into your joint names, however that person will have to meet the scheme's minimum age requirements and there may typically a one-off on agreement, so can't be added to or changed after the event. person will the lender' requirement affordabilit may be a cl joint names, however that person will have to meet the lender's minimum age requirements and pass an affordability check.
-There may be a charge. be a charge.
-If you can't transfer the scheme into joint names, the other person won't be able to stay in the home if you die or move out.
+Lifetime mortgages Home reversion Retirement interest-only mortgages You'll need to ask your provider's permission.
+You You will need to ask your provider for permission.
+You may be able to transfer the mortgage into your may be able to transfer the scheme into joint names, but the other person must meet the minimum age requirement, and fees may apply.
+A home reversion is typically a one-off agreement, so can't be added to or changed after the event. joint names, however that person will have to meet the lender's minimum age requirements and pass an affordability check.
+There may be a charge.

+If a transfer isn't possible, they won't be able to stay in the home if you die or move out.
+They may also need to sign an occupier's waiver, which could require paying for independent legal advice.

 If you can't transfer the mortgage into joint names, the other person won't be able to stay in the home if you die or move out.